 - Jeff and Britta fondly remembered a time when they filled in for Greendale's Glee club, who died in a bus crash.
 Their version consisted of melodramatically going "sing sing singaling ling ling" for several minutes.
 For which they apparently won "lots of awards".

 - Dan Harmon went above and beyond in Season 3, devoting an entire episode to parodying Glee.
 Though it is surprisingly more subtle than one would expect with emphasis on smaller details (the ascending level of chairs, the never mentioned piano player, Mr. Rad's sweater vests, the clipped dialogue delivery, the constant mash-ups and remixes and an apparently endless supply of costumes and props that come out of nowhere), there are some more blatant moments (Jeff shouting "Not liking Glee club doesn't make us bullies and implying that is reverse bullying", characters constantly talking about regionals, the extreme seriousness with which they take the club).

-- Glee itself took a shot at Twilight in the episode "Theatricality", where Principal Figgins informs Tina that she must abandon her Goth look due to the pseudo-vampirism caused by the popularity of the book series.
+- Took a shot at Twilight in the episode "Theatricality", where Principal Figgins informs Tina that she must abandon her Goth look due to the pseudo-vampirism caused by the popularity of the book series.